-- Liaise with other board committees, Ministry of Education departments (e.g. School Mental Health ASSIST), and community agencies on behalf of Special Education Team. - Facilitate "Leading Mentally Healthy Schools" within the board and team to enhance the well-being of all of our students and promote inclusion
+- liaise with other Board committees, Ministry of Education departments (e.g. School Mental Health ASSIST), and the community agencies on behalf of Special Education team - Faciliate "leading Mentally Healthy Schools" within the Board and team to enhance the well-being of all of our students and promote inclusion

-- Increase mental health literacy, enhance staff ability to recognize early signs of behavioural-emotional problems, select and support appropriate strategies, and help students and families access needed services - Delivery, facilitation, and coordination of training modules to support the "Supporting Minds" resource developed by the Ministry of Education in consultation with School Based Mental Health ASSIST - Delivery, facilitation, and coordination of other training relative to mental health to build capacity of principals, the team, and teachers relative to mental health - Work with board and team to incorporate whole school and class based strategies to build emotional selfregulation and foster resilience (e.g. Second Step, mindfulness etc.) - Serve as resource for SEAC and special education team on evidence based mental health interventions and educational strategies for student with special needs who may be experiencing persistent or episodic mental health issues - Work with special education coordinator, positive behaviour support lead, teacher diagnostician, principals, SERTS, and other in the provision of an individualized support plan for students with presenting mental health issues that address triggers, signs of escalation, supportive strategies, and accommodations. - Support and develop evidence informed, strength based perspectives and positive youth development that focus upon the identification, exploration and use of strengths to move learning forward and enhance fortifying relationships in the school setting - Work with the team on quality improvement initiatives based on the results of "Tell them From Me" Surveys and other board and school based feedback mechanisms.
+- Increase mental health literacy, enhance staff ability to recognize early signs of behavioural-emotional problems, select and support appropriate strategies, and help students and familes access needed services - Delivery, facilitation, and coordination of training modules to support the "Supporting Minds" resource developed by the Ministry of Education in consultation with School Based Mental Health ASSIST - Delivery, facilitation, and coordination of other training relative to mental health to build capacity of principals, the team, and teachers relative to mental health - Work with Board and team to incorporate whole school and class-based strategies to build emotional self-regulation and foster resilience (e.g. Second Step, mindfulness, etc.) - Serve as resourced for SEAC and special education team on evidence based mental health interventions and educational strategies for students with special education needs who may be experiencing persistent or episodic mental health issues - Work with special education coordinator, positive behaviour support lead, teacher diagnostician, principals, SERTs, and others in the provision of an individualized support plan for students with presenting mental health issues that address triggers, signs of escalation, supportive strategies, and accommodations - Support and develop evidence informed, strength based perspectives and positive youth development that focus upon the identification, exploration and use of strengths to move learning forward and enhance fortifying relationships in the school setting - Work with the team on quality improvement initiatives based on the results of Tell Them from Me Surveys and other board and school based feedback mechanisms

-Behaviour Expertise Consultant Positive Behaviour Support Lead
+Behaviour Expertise Consultant